okta/okta-react/README.md

 ### `SecureRoute`

-`SecureRoute` ensures that a route is only rendered if the user is authenticated.
+Import from `@okta/okta-react/react-router-5`. `SecureRoute` ensures that a route is only rendered if the user is authenticated.
 If the user is not authenticated, it calls [onAuthRequired](#onauthrequired) if it exists, otherwise, it redirects to Okta.

 #### onAuthRequired